 Each of these time series data categories, with their unique properties and patterns, require specialized analytical techniques.
 From stochastic models and machine learning algorithms to signal processing and statistical methods, the insights derived from these analyses are pivotal in decision-making processes across various sectors.
-For example, in Figure 1, we show the stock market variation in Dow Jones from Jan 2023 to Feb 2024.
+For example, in Figure 1, we show the stock market variation in Dow Jones from Jan.
+2023 to Feb.
+2024.
 Trend is very important in such signals, and such signals are not zero mean or easily modeled by stable linear systems.

 In Figure 2, we show a satellite image of glacier shrinkage due to climatic conditions.
 It is to be noted the time series data need not always be one dimensional as in stock market or biomedical signals.
 The idea of spatial context, the ability to model the relationship between adjacent pixels, is important in applications, such as image and video processing, environmental modeling, and geographical information systems.
 In such applications, the data encapsulates not only the change over time but also the intricate spatial interconnections between data points.
 For instance, in satellite imagery analysis used for environmental monitoring or urban planning, each pixel's value evolves over time, reflecting changes due to natural events, human activities, or seasonal cycles.